-Qatar Airways will fist fly you to its hub in Doha on board of a Boeing 777-300ER or Airbus A350-900 – a plane that is unlikely to feature Qsuites.
-Boeing 777-300ER aircraft operate flights between Doha and Bangkok, making Thailand’s capital a hit and miss Qsuite destination.
-While not an official Qsuite destination either, some flights to Manila are advertised as Qsuite services, too.
+Qatar Airways will first fly you to its hub in Doha.
+Airbus A350 aircraft operate flights between Doha and Bangkok, making Thailand’s capital a hit-and-miss Qsuite destination.
+Most flights to Hong Kong are advertised as Qsuite services.

 Search & Book

-According to fare rules, tickets for will be sold until further notice.
+According to fare rules, tickets will be sold until further notice.
 The travel period is not restricted.
 You’ll have to wait at least five days until you can fly back to Europe.
 Your stay may not exceed one month.
 Two stopovers are free.
-Only flights to Bangkok are available at this fare for the remainder of 2019.
-In 2020, there are plenty of possible flight dates to both destinations.

 Why is booking with an airline better than with an online travel agency?